Ancestral Instrument Method for Causal Inference without Complete Knowledge: Background

-A conditional IV $S$ may be a variable that is not related to $W$, but conditioning on $\mathbf{Z}$, $S$ is related to $W$ when $\mathbf{Z}$ contains a descendant node of $S$.
+Detention~\ref{def:conditionalIV} allows a conditional IV $S$ such that $S$ is not related to $W$, but conditioning on $\mathbf{Z}$, is related to $W$ when $\mathbf{Z}$ contains a descendant of $S$.
 This might lead to a misleading result~\cite{van2015efficiently}.
-The following defined ancestral IV in DAG mitigates this issue.
+The following defined notion mitigates this issue.